Skip to content

 400Bad request (invalid JQL, malformed parameters)tracker_payload_errorNo

-401Invalid or expired API tokentracker_auth_errorNo
+401Invalid or expired credentialtracker_auth_errorNo

 401CAPTCHA challenge (X-Seraph-LoginReason: AUTHENTICATION_DENIED header present)tracker_auth_errorNo